dongludeeplearning/dongludeeplearning.github.io/pages/about.md

 ### Online Learning

-I enjoy the online study on Coursera, such as Ng's Machine Learning, Deep Learning, and welcome to discuss together.
+I enjoy the online study on Coursera, for example Ng's Machine Learning, Deep Learning, and welcome to discuss together.